 A review of past theses related to the candidate’s topic is helpful.
-Theses are published in the Transactions and are listed separately in the Table of Contents.
+Theses are published in the AJO and in the Transactions of the AOS.
 Theses published in 2001 and later are available at www.AOSonline.org and all AOS theses and papers since 1865 are available via a link to PubMedCentral that is provided under Transactions at AOSonline.org.
 Starting in 2018, accepted AOS theses are also published in the AJO.

-The Transactions, just as any journal, has a particular style and authors are required to format the manuscript specifically for the Transactions.
+Although now published in the AJO, the AOS theses have a particular style and authors are required to format the manuscript specifically for the AOS.
 Professional editing is appropriate and frequently helpful as the authors are required to prepare a publication ready manuscript.
-After the manuscript is approved by the Editor, a copyeditor prepares the manuscript for publication.
-If the manuscript requires excessive copyeditor time or resources, the authors will be charged an appropriate fee as determined by the Council.

 For theses requiring statistical analyses, the use of a biostatistician or epidemiologist prior to undertaking the project can avoid later problems.
 The methodology, end points, and planned analysis should ideally be determined prior to collection of data.